leobudima/elogii-blog/content/15-upcoming-trends-in-last-mile-delivery.md

 But there are hints at what might happen.
 So, it's worth taking a second to explore them.
 And get a better understanding of the last-mile delivery trends that will take place in the next couple of years.

 Let's dive right in.

+## What is a last-mile delivery?

+As the name implies, last-mile delivery is the final stage in the fulfilment process.
+It's the transportation of a purchase from a store or supply chain hub to the customer's home or office address.

+And while the term is new, the concept isn't.
+(In case you were wondering when did last-mile delivery become popular)

+But these days it's on everyone's mind.
+And for a good reason.

+The state of delivery in time of the coronavirus had turned things on its head.
+Add to that the growing popularity of eCommerce and online retail, and the significance of last-mile delivery logistics is unparalleled.

+So, what's going on?